-Over the years, I’ve thought about Grandma’s answer to my husband question.
+Over the years, I’ve thought about Grandma’s answer to the husband question.
 She said, “Love is wonderful.
 It’s also complicated and messy.
 Marriage is good.
 It’s also complicated and messy.
 I enjoyed both of my marriages.
 I loved George very much.
 He was my heart and soul.
 I loved Louis too.
-He brought so much joy and good things into my life.
-You’re young.
+He brought joy and good things into my life and into the lives of my children.
+You’re young, Amee.
 When you have more experience as a women, you’ll understand that I don’t have to answer that question.
 I just need to love and be loved”.

-It’s been almost 20 years since that conversation with Grandma in her kitchen.
+It’s been 20 years since that conversation with Grandma in her kitchen.
 My life is good.
 It’s also complicated and messy.
 I’m still discovering the questions in my life that I don’t have to answer.
 Grandma was right though about love.
 Sometimes the answer is as simple and as complex as love and be loved.